 I saw life take everything from her.
 First everything seemed small; so what if you cannot button up your shirt today?
 They grew.
 She lost her home, she lost her independence, she lost her privacy, so on and so forth.
 I would watch, my heart on the floor, as our world would unrelenting commit some new injustice on one of the least deserving.

 I wrote these words the day my mother died.
 She passed away during my third year of medical school.
-She battled with Multiple Sclerosis my whole life.
+She battled with multiple sclerosis my whole life.
 I spent my childhood and young adult life taking care of her.
 She motivated me to become a doctor.
 I wanted to have a spiritual reason to work.
-I would see a patient, who is sick, and accept the challenge of making them better with the thought of, “this is for you mom” in my mind as I do it.
+I would see a patient, who is sick, and accept the challenge of making them better with the thought of, “this is for you, mom” in my mind as I do it.

 Sometimes our lives feel prewritten, and we are but mere actors living in a play.
-The same day I got my Step 1 score back, she was admitted to the hospital I was rotating in 8 floors above me.
+The same day I got my Step 1 score back, she was admitted to the hospital I was rotating in eight floors above me.
 She was no stranger to the hospital, but this admission felt different; this time it felt dire.
 People remember the moment they get their first boards score back for the rest of their lives.
 The three numbers on the page represent opportunities gained and opportunities lost.
 I remember going to the bathroom for privacy as I looked at my score.
 As I gazed on the screen before me I couldn’t care less.
 Who cares what score I got when the very reason I worked so hard to get it was dying upstairs?

 How do you handle fear?
 I turn into a leader with one goal, keep your head afloat.
 Like a man finishing his last song on the violin as the Titanic is sinking, I carry on my duties despite the tragedy that lays before me.
 My family needed me, but robotically I decided to keep working.

 I was visibly distressed.
 I knew that I would not be able to keep up a facade for very long, so I discussed with my resident that I am dealing with family issues today, and so if she sees me running at half mast that is why.
 She offered to let me leave.
 I refused.
-She did not push, she simply said, “If that makes you feel like you are in control, then OK, but let me know if you change your mind.”
+She did not push, she simply said, “If that makes you feel like you are in control, then okay, but let me know if you change your mind.”
 I continued to push.
 Word travels fast.
 The whole floor I worked on learned of my troubles, and the hospitalization upstairs.
 The attending approached me.
 He told me to leave, “Karl, you have more important things to take care of.”
 The robot broke, the man came out, I teared up.
 With a quick hug, he ushered me away.

 Medicine is a family.
 I never hear the word coworker anymore.
 I hear colleague, I hear friend, I hear people talking about their respect of their peers.
 Despite the family we have great fortune to work with every day, it is easy to feel alone.
 We do respected work, and share that respect for each other.